DiyaMenon/DiyaMenon/README.md

 ### 🏅 Achievements
 - I was awarded the **UAE Golden Visa** for academic excellence and being among the top-performing students in the region.
+- **Winner** of Hackoverflow 9.0 conducted by NIT Durgapur.
-- 🥇 **Best Gaming Hack** — Boost Hacks II
+- **Best Gaming Hack** - Boost Hacks II
-- 🏆 **Cash Prize of 2000 AED** — for Litter-Ballista — a pollution-awareness game 🎮 built with Pygame at **International Digital Fest 2023**
+- **Cash Prize of 2000 AED** - for Litter-Ballista, a pollution-awareness game 🎮 built with Pygame at **International Digital Fest 2023**
-- 💻 Participated in several hackathons with team-based web projects as well as individual ones.
+- Participated in several hackathons with team-based web projects as well as individual ones.

 ---